 FM 149 travels through the southern side of the Sam Houston National Forest.
 Along this route are tall pine trees and tons of wildflowers when the season is right.
-Just east of the route is Lake Conroe, a great spot to stop and have lunch on shore of the lake.
+Just east of this route is Lake Conroe, a great spot to stop and have lunch on the lake.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Lighting Crash Condition|

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.